anoma/namada-interface/apps/namadillo/README.md

 ### Configuration

+By running Namadillo, the interface will prompt you to enter a valid indexer URL.
+After you provide it, the RPC URL will be fetched from the indexer.

+**Note**: If the indexer provides an incorrect RPC URL, such as a local IP address or a URL accessible only via VPN, Namadillo might not work correctly.
+Therefore, when configuring Namadillo with a new indexer URL, please check the settings to ensure the provided RPC URL is valid.

-You can configure the application by modifying the `config.toml` file, located in the public folder.
+Alternatively, you can configure the application by modifying the `config.toml` file located in the public folder.
 Use the [template provided](./public/config.toml) as a base, and specify the values you wish to override.

 Example: